OsmiumNet/osmxmpp/docs/getting_started.rst

 Example code
 ------------

-Here is an example code that connects to the XMPP server, and listens to the ``/test`` command:
+Here is an example code that connects to the XMPP server, and listens to the ``/test`` command.
+This example also uses the ``certifi`` package for getting the SSL certificate locations:

 .. code-block:: python